martinrybak/mainstream/README.md

 ![](screenshot.png)

+See the [Futuristic](https://pub.dev/packages/futuristic) package for a similar API for working with `Futures`.

 ## Problem

 `StreamBuilder` is one of the most powerful widgets in Flutter.
 Like `AnimatedBuilder` and `ValueListenableBuilder`, it can be used to selectively rebuild only parts of a widget, which is very efficient.